adhar-io/adhar/README.md

 ### Terraform :zap:

-To create new kubernetes cluster and install Adhar platform, you can use provided terraform script based on your cloud provider.
+To create new kubernetes cluster and install Adhar platform, you can use provided terraform installer based on your cloud provider.
 Before starting the process make sure you have a cloud account and DNS zone for `cloud.example.com` is ready:

 > **_NOTE:_** This example showing `digitalocean` setup, you can follow same steps for other clouds as well.